Are you considering refinancing your mortgage and want to explore your options? You’ve come to the right place!

 - You could get a blended mortgage: Your rate will fall somewhere between your old and new rates, and you won’t have to pay a prepayment penalty.

-Earlier we mentioned refinancing your mortgage for the right reasons.
-Fixed-rate mortgages typically require a prepayment penalty of three months’ interest or interest for the remainder of the term on the prepaid amount calculated using the interest rate differential, whichever is greatest.
+Refinancing does come with some associated costs.
+Fixed-rate mortgages typically require a prepayment penalty of 3 months interest or interest for the remainder of the term on the prepaid amount calculated using the interest rate differential, whichever is greatest.
 If your mortgage is variable-rate, the prepayment penalty is typically three months’ interest.
+Additional closing costs may also be required as the mortgage registration requires updating.
+If your mortgage is due for renewal soon, this could be a good opportunity to refinance without prepayment penalties.
+To help you decide if you should refinance at this time, we’ve laid out some benefits of refinancing: Should You Renew Or Refinance Your Mortgage?